 Music at Coulsdon

-Music is the lifeblood of any school and at the Academy we aim to provide a wealth of opportunities for students to showcase their talents!
-Carol Concerts, music clubs, community performances and productions are regular features in the Academy Calendar; the most recent being ‘The Wizard of Oz’ and the Coulsdon Cluster Choir performance; we also have 'Aladdin' lined up for the coming year.
+Music is the lifeblood of any school and at the Academy we aim to provide a wealth of opportunities for students to showcase their talents.
+Carol Concerts, music clubs, community performances and productions are regular features in the Academy Calendar; the most recent being the regional oasis showcase at Oasis Southbank, carol singing at a local care home and the upcoming production of Mary Poppins.

 Music teaches students life-skills that can be transferred across subjects and looking ahead to the world of work – being able to work in a group/team, creativity, independence and perseverance.